Skip to main content

 Step 3 - Image 2

-Use your fingers to slide the touchpad spacer toward the bottom edge of the laptop and unclip it.
+Use your fingers to slide the Touchpad Spacer toward the bottom edge of the laptop and unclip it.

 If you're having trouble, check if the corresponding Input Module latch is properly unlocked.

-Lift the touchpad spacer off the laptop and remove it.
+Lift the Touchpad Spacer off the laptop and remove it.

 Step 4: